periph/website/site/content/project/goals.md

 # Abstract

-Go developped a fairly large hardware hacker community in part because the language and its tooling have the following properties:
+Go developed a fairly large hardware hacker community in part because the language and its tooling have the following properties:

 - Native support in the tool chain to cross compile to ARM/Linux via `GOOS=linux